veyon/docs/admin/reference.rst

 .. index:: Firewall exception, Firewall, Windows firewall

 Enable firewall exception
-    Depending on the system configuration it may be impossible to access a listening ports such as the Veyon Service port from the network.
+    Depending on the system configuration it may be impossible to access listening ports such as the Veyon Server port from the network.
 On Windows the Windows firewall usually will block any incoming connections.
-In order to provide access to the service port and the demo server port, exceptions for the Windows-Firewall must be configured.
+In order to allow access to the service port and the demo server port, exceptions for the Windows-Firewall must be configured.
 This is done automatically during the installation process.
 If this behavior is not desired and manual configuration is preferred, this option can be disabled.

     **Default:** *enabled*

 .. index:: localhost

 Allow connections from localhost only
-    If you do not want the Veyon Service to be available to other computers in the network, you can use this option.
+    If you do not want the Veyon Server to be available to other computers in the network, you can use this option.
 This option must not be activated for normal computers that should be accessible from the Veyon Master application.
 However, this option can be useful for teacher computers to provide additional security beyond the access control functionality.
 Access to the demo server is not affected by this option.

     **Default:** *disabled*